 When I’m not engrossed in a reading adventure, I like to get outdoors and spend time with my family: walking, cycling and toasting marshmallows over camp fires.

 I joined MCS in January having worked and lived in schools before!
 I had a big career break and have been busy bringing up my twin girls and son.

-I am so pleased to join the JS team and the job is always very busy and I have the chance to communicate with boys, staff and parents, which is great.
+I am so pleased to join the JS team; the job is always very busy and I have the chance to communicate with boys, staff and parents, which is great.